Mimovnik/FleetMan/docs/UseCases/UpdatePassengerList.md

 ## Input

-- `passengers` - new list of passenger names
+- `passengers` - new list of passengers where each passenger has:
+    - `name`

 ## Output